-Results showed that at the the placeholder prices (\$485,000 annually for iptacopan; \$150,000 annually for danicopan), all patients (N=55 patients per year) could be treated over the span of five years without crossing the ICER budget impact threshold of \$735 million per year.
+Results showed that at the current annual WAC price for iptacopan (\$550,377) and the placeholder price for danicopan (\$150,000 annually), all patients (N=55 patients per year) could be treated over the span of five years without crossing the ICER budget impact threshold of \$735 million per year.
 Given that the data used to inform our estimate of the percentage of patients with PNH who are symptomatic and eligible for a C5i (61.3%) is likely an underestimate, if we assume that 100% of patients diagnosed with PNH are eligible for a C5i, all patients (N=90 patients per year) could still be treated over the span of five years without crossing the ICER budget impact threshold.